-(a) The information contained in all of the Exhibits referred to in Item 9 below is incorporated herein by reference in its entirety.

-(b) Certain statements contained in this Amendment No. 1 to Schedule 14D-9 other than historical facts may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, although such statements are not covered by the "safe harbor" provisions of such acts.
+- (a) The information contained in all of the Exhibits referred to in Item 9 below is incorporated herein by reference in its entirety. - (b) Certain statements contained in this report on Schedule 14D-9 other than historical facts may be considered forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
+We intend for all such forward-looking statements to be covered by the "safe harbor" provisions for forward-looking statements contained in Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 Such statements include statements about our future plans, strategies and prospects including, but not limited to, our ability to generate sufficient cash from operating activities to enable us to pay dividends to stockholders; our ability to refinance maturing debt on favorable terms; our ability to maintain compliance with covenants on term debt; the level of capital requirements at our properties; our ability to qualify as a "real estate investment trust" ("REIT") in future periods; and the expected outcome of pending litigation.
 Such statements are subject to certain risks and uncertainties, as well as known and unknown risks, which could cause actual results to differ materially from those projected or anticipated.
 Therefore, such statements are not intended to be a guarantee of our performance in future periods.
 Such forward-looking statements can generally be identified by our use of forward-looking terminology such as "may," "will," "expect," "intend," "anticipate," "estimate," "believe," "continue" or other similar words.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date this report is filed with the Securities and Exchange Commission.
-We make no representation or warranty (express or implied) about the accuracy of any such forward-looking statements contained in this Amendment No. 1 to Schedule 14D-9, and we do not intend to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+We make no representation or warranty (express or implied) about the accuracy of any such forward-looking statements contained in this Schedule 14D-9, and we do not intend to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.